 This is another one of those so-simple-it-hardly-needs-a-recipe recipes, so I'll keep it brief.
 I've also included some other methods further down the post.

-Grate the garlic cloves into the bowl using a fine Microplane zester.
+Grate the garlic into the tomato sauce.

 Whisk well until completely combined.

-Taste and adjust as needed.
+Turning the garlic into a paste is important for maximizing that strong garlic flavor.
 Slicing or rough chopping garlic (or using jarred garlic) doesn't quite break the garlic down the same way zesting does.

 Since garlic is the only ingredient in this recipe that needs to be broken down this finely, I find it's more practical to grab a zester rather than do it by hand with a knife.
 If you don't have a Microplane zester, you can paste garlic with a knife instead.